banyancomputer/banyan-core/README.md

 ### 📦 Dependencies

-You should have a working Rust toolchain, yarn, docker engine (or equivalent), and sqlite installed on your machine.
+You should have a working Rust toolchain, npm, docker engine (or equivalent), and sqlite installed on your machine.

 ### 🐳 Docker (or equivalent)